rstraub/rstraub.github.io/_drafts/2021-08-08-maintainable-tests-with-test-data-builders.md

 }
 ```

 _Listing 1.
-Non-expressive test, intent is hidden by mechanism_
+Non-expressive test; intent is hidden by mechanism_

 If these things aren't properly separated, a test won't tell you what's happening.
 This causes readers to take longer to comprehend it, or worse, they become afraid to change it.
 Fortunately, it doesn't have to get that far, thanks to _Test Data Builders_.